pulsarforge/pulsarforge-site/src/dogdays/awesome-resources-to-teach-programming.md

 1. Books:
     - Building Thinking Classrooms in Mathemathics by Peter Liljedahl
-        - Note: Appliable to physical spaces - classrooms, the research there can be expansed to other areas as code - programming.
+        - Note: Appliable to physical spaces - classrooms, the research there can be expansed to other areas as code - programming

 2. Techs:
     - Replit.
 Multiplayer IDE, Runnable Code Snippets, It has also features for teachers, and at the pro plan there is an LLM AI.
 [Replit Youtube Channel](https://www.youtube.com/@replit)